Tenancy Terms and Conditions

 Do not use strimmers without using protective clothing supplied.

-Do not use rotavators without using steel toe capped boots.
+Do not use rotovators without using steel toe-capped boots.

 Do not smoke in the machine room or when handling fuel.